A-l-e-x-9/lanky-tracker-tng/README.md

 - As with the original, if there is a way to enable autotracking with the underlying languages, it's not known at this time, so this car is only available with a manual transmission.
 - Alex also took out the "presets" dropdown underneath the Switchsanity settings, and will probably NOT re-implement this.
 - Alex tried to implement the Helm doors, but he was unable to get the "CountSelector" object working within a "HelmItemSelector" file.
 Furthermore, only three checks are ever blocked by the doors ("The End of Helm" and both Banana Fairies), so it was too much effort for too little gain.
+- Any way to take the Loading Zone Randomizer into account...you're completely on your own there.
+At worst, this tracker was made for Complex Level Order seeds with the possibility of Hideout Helm being shuffled.

 # Development